VertLife/vertlife.github.io/mammaltree_inreview.md

 <br />

 [This subsetter tool](http://vertlife.org/phylosubsets/){:target="_blank"} will publish the full tree distributions, including the Completed trees of 5911 species, along with the article.
-Note that the manuscript is in review; trees are not yet published and remain under embargo.